 - Garmin Vivoactive HR reviewWhy a jack-of-all-trades can indeed be a master

-- Best fitness tracker guide: The top activity bands you can buy nowEat, sleep, walk, repeat with these top activity bands
+- Best fitness tracker guide 2018: The top activity bands you can buy nowEat, sleep, walk, repeat with these top activity bands

-- Best sports watch 2018: Top GPS watches for running, cycling and swimmingWhatever your needs, check out our selection of top running watches
+- Best GPS running watch (April 2018)Whatever your needs, check out our selection of top running watches

 If inactivity is your biggest bugbear then the Vivosmart HR+'s Move bar feature works well.
 It builds up on the home screen, and when it fills the screen you'll be prompted to move.
 It works better than most fitness trackers, as you can see inactivity building, which means you can get up and about before you get the nudge – because let's face it, these never buzz when you're actually free to move.